-Fires in Vertical Stacks of Horizontal Cable Trays
+04.01 Fires in Vertical Stacks of Horizontal Cable Trays

-Vertical stacks of horizontal cable trays located within the of an ignition source may act as secondary combustibles and contribute to the HRR in the area under evaluation.
+Vertical stacks of horizontal cable trays located within the ZOI of an ignition source may act as secondary combustibles and contribute to the HRR in the area under evaluation.
 Tables and plots of the combined HRR as a function of time for various cable types (TS and TP), tray widths (1.5 or 3.0 ft.), and ignition source/cable tray configurations can be found in table/plot set C in Attachment 8.
 These tables and plots are applicable for non-HEAF scenarios.
 For HEAF scenarios, add HRRpeak of the ignition source to the cable tray HRR from Figures C.01 (for 1.5 ft. wide trays) or C.02 (for 3.0 ft. wide trays) in Attachment 8.

-Flame spread and fire propagation characteristics for fires involving stacks of cable trays are discussed in the section for FDS 2 scenarios in Attachment 3 and in Section 06.03.03 of the basis document (IMC 0308 Attachment 3 Appendix F).
+Flame spread and fire propagation characteristics for fires involving stacks of cable trays are discussed in the section for FDS 2 scenarios in Attachment 3 to IMC 0609 Appendix F and in Section 06.03.03 of the basis document (IMC 0308 Attachment 3 Appendix F).
 It can be assumed that flame spread and fire propagation will not occur under the following conditions:

 All trays within the ZOI are fully enclosed, i.e., they have solid bottom and top covers.